 - Career development experiences that enhance professional skills and build professional networks.

 The program is co-administered through the UNC Lineberger Comprehensive Cancer Center and the Department of Health Policy and Management, and draws upon the collaborative, productive, multidisciplinary cancer research community at UNC-Chapel Hill.
-Thirty faculty members from 11 departments in the Schools of Public Health, Medicine, Nursing, Pharmacy, Social Work, and Library and Information Sciences participate as teachers and mentors.
+Thirty-five faculty members from 11 departments in the Schools of Public Health, Medicine, Nursing, Pharmacy, and Social Work participate as teachers and mentors.

 To learn more about the applicant criteria and procedures, choose one of the links below: